 Welcome to our COMMUNITY!

 Abby Lynn Mayginnes Ramirez spent her childhood frolicking in Missouri’s deciduous forests surrounding the tributaries of “The Mighty Mississippi River”.
 After spending the last 7 years living and teaching in Florida Abby has found herself ready for a new adventure with Take Root Forest School.
 The diversity and beauty of South Florida’s people, animals, and plant life has left Abby enamored.
 A recent encounter with a “sea cow”, manatee, while kayaking has this outdoor enthusiast, artist, crafter, and natural artifact collector in awe with her new role at Take Root.
 As a certified educator and leader amongst the youth of today, she feels a sense of urgency to instill a passion for stewardship for the earth, the flora, and fauna in the young people today.
-Excited about aligning her personal goals of stewardship with the Take Roots mission providing holistic and well-balanced nature-based curriculums for each child to thrive, learn and grow organically.”Abby welcomes new opportunities to facilitate student discovery, exploration, creativity, and ingenuity by listening, respecting, teaching, and following her student’s interests.
+Abby is excited to align her personal goal of stewardship with Take Root’s mission to provide holistic and well-balanced nature-based curriculums for each child to thrive, learn and grow organically.
+Abby welcomes new opportunities to facilitate student discovery, exploration, creativity and ingenuity by listening, respecting, teaching, and following her student’s interests.
 Her students feel safe as she encourages metacognition, self-motivation, and inquiry.
 Abby is looking forward to spending her first year at Take Root Forest School with the Wild Roots group of Greynolds Park at our Dade location!